rungulus/Bucket/README.md

     - 0.3
   - frequencyPenalty: how "repetitive" the bot should be, can be 0-2. lower is more "repetitive"
     - 0.3
+  - systemPrompt: the general basics on how your bot will "act" - add things to this to add them to the bot's memory

 Bucket will read the config each time the bot is triggered, so you don't need to restart the bot each time you change one of these values (just save `config.json` and the bot will pick it up).
 Some general advice: